FaRodrigues/Hopf-Fibration-Mod/README.md

-# Discrete Hopf Fibration in the Signal Space of 4D Modulations
+# Discrete Hopf Fibration in the Design of 4D Modulations
-This project is dedicated to the use of Discrete Hopf Fibration in the design of Four-Dimensional Modulations
+This project is dedicated to the use of Discrete Hopf Fibration in the signal space of Four-Dimensional Modulations

 The formalism of Hopf fibration can be useful in the context of classical coherent optical communications.
 Hopf maps can provide complementary information on the geometry of four-dimensional signal space through explicit and concise relations.